21 Day Rwanda and Uganda safari

-Morning Game Drive: Have an early morning breakfast and proceed on a morning game drive in the park which begins at 6am.
+Morning Game Drive: On the 13th day of your 21 Day Rwanda and Uganda safari, have an early morning breakfast and proceed on a morning game drive in the park which begins at 6am.
 This morning game drive will give you a great chance to view nocturnal animals like leopards, serval cats and other wildlife such as African savannah elephants, hyenas, Uganda Kobs, heart beasts, giraffes, zebras and many more.
 Queen Elizabeth National Park is blessed with over 612 bird species thus making it a great destination for birding activities.
 While on your game drive, you may spot birds like the African skimmer, Chapin’s flycatcher, Shoebill stock, the great flamingos and Pink- backed pelicans.

 Evening Boat Cruise: Return back to your lodge for lunch and in the afternoon, head out for an evening boat cruise along the Kazinga channel.
 The boat cruise starts at exactly 1pm and can take approximately 2 hours.
 During your boat cruise, you may sight lots of wildlife such as hippos, Nile crocodiles, elephants and some species of birds like the great flamingos, Shoebill stock, Ibis and so many others.